gregtatum/cpu-6502-rs/README.md

 ## Simple Game

-I am currently working on getting the simple game working.
+I also built a simple game visualizer which can run the snake game from the [Easy 6502 tutorial](https://skilldrick.github.io/easy6502/).

 ```
 cargo run --bin simple-game assets/snake.asm